pyvec/cz.pycon.org-2016/README.md

 2. `npm start`

-Now open [http://localhost:8000]() and you should have development version of website with webpack hot realoaing enabled.
+Now open [http://localhost:8000]() and you should have development version of website with webpack hot reloading enabled.

 ### Building